-Spider Stacy, tin whistle player/singer of the Anglo-Irish folk-punk band the Pogues, has been playing with the Grammy-winning Lost Bayou Ramblers since 2015 under the name of Poguetry.
-And cajun music is now the medium through which the Pogues songs are expressed.
-In 2018 the original Pogues bassist, the storied Rocky O’Riordan, also joined forces with Stacy and the Ramblers, further integrating the sonic elements of the Pogues.
+Spider Stacy, tin whistle player/singer of the Anglo-Irish folk-punk band the Pogues, has been playing with the Grammy-winning Lost Bayou Ramblers.
+Since 2015, under the name of Poguetry, cajun music is the medium through which Pogues songs are expressed.
+In 2018, original Pogues bassist Cait O’Riordan also joined forces with Stacy and the Ramblers, further integrating the sonic elements of the Pogues.

 The Pogues’ faculty for blending just the right amount of Celtic folk to punk may seem like a far cry from a band steeped in Cajun traditions.
 But the penny whistle, ferocity and poetry of the Pogues set to the beautiful and eclectic instrumentation of the Lost Bayou Ramblers — a band equal insofar as punk-imbued energy — is really a natural progression when you think about it.
 It only makes sense that members of UK and Ireland’s premier punk band would merge their multicultural sound with that of Louisiana’s premier Cajun band.

 The story of how Poguetry came to be started at a place called One-Eyed Jack’s in New Orleans.
 “We moved to New Orleans,” Spider tells me, fresh from a walk around North London.